21.2.2 The Export Graph Dialog Box

 |Use Current Speed Mode Display for Export

-- On: Turn on speed mode for export even if grpah page has speed mode off
+- On: Turn on Speed Mode for export even if graph page has Speed Mode off.

 This drop-down controls what area of the graph window will be exported.
 In the text below, graph page area refers to the page size settings in the Printing/Dimensions tab of the Plot Details dialog.
 For more details on use of these settings, see The Copy/Export Page settings group.

-- Auto: Export the graph using the Tools: Options > Page tab Copy Page settings, plus any adjustment made using the Export Margin Offsets dialog box.
+- Auto: Export the graph using the Preferences: Options > Page tab Copy Page settings, plus any adjustment made using the Export Margin Offsets dialog box.